aawdeh/SigTFB/README.md

 ``python stage2_pipeline.py --help``

 ## Citation
-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite our [paper](https://www.biorxiv.org/content/10.1101/2022.07.15.500259v1):

+Awdeh, Aseel, Marcel Turcotte, and Theodore J. Perkins.
+"Cell Type Specific DNA Signatures of Transcription Factor Binding." bioRxiv (2022).